 540 635-7243 | Fax: 540 636-4950 | email@example.com

 Captain Michael Arnold

-Division Commander – Patrol, E911/Communications, Animal Control, School Resource, Commander of the Crisis Negotiations Team
+Division Commander – Patrol, Animal Control, Investigations, Narcotics, Gang, School Resource, Commander of the Crisis Negotiations Team

 Captain Michael Arnold attended the University of South Dakota where he studied Criminal Justice.
 In 1994, he worked for the Hutchinson County Sheriff’s Office in South Dakota, serving as Chief Deputy.
 After moving to Warren County in 1997, Captain Arnold began his career at the Warren County Sheriff’s Office assigned as a deputy to the Patrol Division.
 In January 2007, he was promoted to Patrol Sergeant and received the rank of Patrol Lieutenant nine months later.
 On April 1, 2012, he was promoted to Captain and is the Division Commander overseeing the Patrol and Communications/E911 Divisions.

 540 636-5932 | Fax: 540 622-2602 | firstname.lastname@example.org